iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 or jump into a shadow to enter it.
 As a bat, the vampire is able to keep flying or drink a person's blood, an act that turns him back into human form immediately.
-As a wolf he can similarly stay in the form or go back to human.
+As a wolf he can similarly stay in the form or go back to human form.
-He is unable to remain much in the shadows,
-The vampire can't remain much on the shadows and, for whatever reason, he is only able to leave them as a wolf.
+Unfortunately for him, the vampire is unable to remain much time in the shadow, and, for the sake of our example, he is only able to leave the shadows in wolf form.
 It seems really complicated to be a vampire, right?
 Fortunately, the folks at the Comp Sci department invented some nice diagrams to help our pointy-toothed friends.